Pico Island Azores, Portugal Travel Guide

 The `Vindimas` (grape harvest) events occur, offering distinctive cultural experiences related to wine.
 The weather remains pleasant, and whale watching continues well, with fewer crowds than in summer.

 For stays of a week or more, ponder renting a rural house (`Casa de Campo`) or an apartment.
 This approach supports slower travel, cultural immersion, and truly experiencing island life at a relaxed pace.
-You cook more of your meals and explore off-the-beaten-path areas.
+You cook more of your food and explore off-the-beaten-path areas.

-Combine the 7-day Pico itinerary with 3-4 days on Faial and 3-4 days on São Jorge.
+Combine the 7-day Pico itinerary with 3-4 days spent on Faial and 3-4 days spent on São Jorge.
 This arrangement supports dives into hiking, culture, and nature on each island.
 Utilize the inter-island ferries for seamless travel.
 You might spend more time on specific hiking trails or explore more remote `fajãs` on São Jorge.